Robo4J/robo4j/README.md

 * [Robo4j.io][] is a robotics framework running on the JVM
 * [Robo4j.io][] provides a library of hardware abstractions for RaspberryPi and Lego EV3 out of the box
-* [Robo4j.io][] provides a library of easily configurable units that allows hardware to be made available and configured through XML
+* [Robo4j.io][] provides a library of configurable units that allows hardware to be enabled and configured through XML
 * [Robo4j.io][] provides a threading model controlled by annotations

 The current [Robo4j.io][] version is alpha-0.4